Developing World-class Research Potential

 Each year the Faculty supports a limited number of applications for projects in: the School of Art, Media, and American Studies; the School of History; the School of Literature, Drama, and Creative Writing; the School of Politics, Philosophy, Language and Communication Studies, Interdisciplinary Institute for the Humanities, the Sainsbury Centre, the Sainsbury Research Unit and the Sainsbury Institute for the Study of Japanese Arts and Culture.

-Since 2015, the Faculty has welcomed fifteen Leverhulme Early Career Fellows.
+Since 2015, the Faculty has welcomed sixteen Leverhulme Early Career Fellows.
 Recent Early Career Fellows include: Dr Chi-Hé Elder (now Lecturer in Linguistics, UEA); Dr Olesya Khromeychuk (now Director of the Ukrainian Institute London); Dr John-Mark Philo (currently Frances Yates Research Fellow, The Warburg Institute); Dr Janosch Prinz (now Assistant Professor in Social and Political Philosophy, Maastricht University); Dr Sophia Hatzisavvidou, (now Senior Lecturer in Politics, University of Bath); Dr Gregory Lippiatt (now Lecturer in History, University of Exeter).
-Current Leverhulme Early Career Fellows include: Dr Anastasia Stylianou (HIS), Dr Thomas Gould (LDC), Dr Rye Holmboe (AMA), Dr William Carruthers (AMA), Dr Eugenia Kelbert Rudan (LDC), Dr Sophie Stevens (LDC), Dr Lorenzo Caravaggi (HIS), Dr Gabriella Nugent (AMA), and Dr James Dennison (PPL).
+Current Leverhulme Early Career Fellows include: Dr Anastasia Stylianou (HIS), Dr Thomas Gould (LDC), Dr Rye Holmboe (AMA), Dr William Carruthers (AMA), Dr Eugenia Kelbert Rudan (LDC), Dr Sophie Stevens (LDC), Dr Lorenzo Caravaggi (HIS), Dr Gabriella Nugent (AMA), Dr James Dennison (PPL) and Lauren Rozenberg (AMA).